1000 5th St N

-Grants that Foster County is currently working on include: Outdoor warning sirens under the Hazard Mitigation Grant Program (FEMA), updating the Multi-Hazard Mitigation that is due October of 2015 in order to be eligible for federal funds, this is also under the Hazard Mitigation Grant Program through FEMA.
+Grants that Foster County is currently working on include: Outdoor warning sirens under the Hazard Mitigation Grant Program (FEMA), updating the Multi-Hazard Mitigation that iupdated every five years in order to be eligible for federal funds, this is also under the Hazard Mitigation Grant Program through FEMA.
 Foster County has applied for several grants under the Department of Homeland Security for emergency responders.

 Follow us on Facebook and Twitter for the most up to date information on what is going on in Foster County and don’t forget to sign up for the Nixle Emergency Alert System!